-Im more than willing to pour my heart and soul into this application again and cough up $75 but is it worth it?
-Do I have a shot or am I deluding myself?
+Barnard is still my dream school, and I’m willing to pour my heart into the application again and cough up $75, but am I deluding myself?
+Is it worth it?